RyanButler53/SmartLumberArt/README.md

 Requirements:
 Must have python3 and qtpy installed.

-Build: `make` to build from makefile
+Build: `make` to build from makefile.
+If building from the makefile parallel table filling may not occur Alternatively build using cmake.

 Run:
 `python main.py`